 Welcome to wendyleslie’s blog.

-As one of Margie Lawson’s “First Immersion Sisters in Oz” – I think it’s time for the “student” tag to go and (cliche alert) get this show on the road in 2016.
+As one of Margie Lawson’s “First Immersion Sisters in Oz” in 2016 – I think it’s time for the “student” tag to go and (cliche alert) get this show on the road in 2017.

 In keeping with the surfing theme here in Surfers Paradise, my decision to go back and establish a sound, comprehensive footing for my creative writing, has seen the character arc of this protagonist, namely me and the story arc, mine, ebb and flow and occasionally crash, dumped in a swirl of foam.